-50 Years Ago: The Beatles Record (Most of) the ‘Please Please Me’ Album in 13 Hours
+The Day the Beatles Recorded (Most of) the ‘Please Please Me’ LP

 To get the album out as soon as possible, the group and producer George Martin decided to record their live act.
-The Beatles reserved Studio Two at EMI's Abbey Road Studios, where Martin was based, for all three sessions, 10:00AM – 1:00PM, 2:30PM – 5:30PM and 7:30PM – 10:30PM.
+The Beatles reserved Studio Two at EMI's Abbey Road Studios, where Martin was based, for all three sessions, 10AM-1PM, 2:30-5:30PM and 7:30-10:30PM.

-According to Mark Lewisohn's ‘the Beatles Recording Sessions: The Official Abbey Road Studio Session Notes, 1962 - 1970,’ The morning session was not very productive.
-Only two songs, ‘There's a Place’ and ‘Seventeen’ (the original title of ‘I Saw Her Standing There’) were completed.
+According to Mark Lewisohn's The Beatles Recording Sessions: The Official Abbey Road Studio Session Notes, 1962 - 1970, only two songs, "There's a Place" and "Seventeen" (the original title of "I Saw Her Standing There") were completed during the morning session.
 While Martin and his staff went to lunch, the band decided to stay in the studio and rehearse a little bit more.

-During a 10:00 coffee break, someone suggested recording the Isley Brothers’ ‘Twist and Shout’ as the final song of the night.
+During a 10PM coffee break, someone suggested recording the Isley Brothers' "Twist and Shout" as the final song of the night.
 Even though it required Lennon to shout and their voices were shot from singing all day, they decided to give it a try.
 According to engineer Norman Smith, Lennon took a few throat lozenges, gargled some milk and removed his shirt.
-In one take, the band recorded one of the definitive rock n’ roll classics.
+In one take, the band recorded one of the definitive rock classics.